Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Synthetic Data Generation

 For each of these models, we generate 87k examples (the same size as the SQuAD training set to facilitate comparison) using the human-provided answers, and then measure the effects on downstream performance by training a QA model on this synthetic data.
 Results are shown in Table~\ref{tab:results_qgen_downstream}.
 We find that, in this setting, the best source data for the generative model is consistently the combination of SQuAD and AdversarialQA.
-We also note that using only synthetic generated data, we can achieve good performance on \dataset{SQuAD} in line with the observations of \citet{puri-etal-2020-training}, and can outperform the model trained on the human-written SQuAD data on \dataset{BERT} (+0.6\fone{}) and \dataset{RoBERTa} (+6.6\fone{}).
-This is in line with the observations of \citet{bartolo2020beat} suggesting that the distribution of the data collected using progressively stronger models-in-the-loop is less similar to that of SQuAD.
-It also indicates that the generative model is able to identify and reproduce patterns of adversarially-written questions.
-However, the results using the synthetic data alone are considerably worse than when training the QA model on human-written adversarial data, with for example, a performance drop of 21.2\fone{} for \dataset{BERT}.
-This suggests that while we can get quite far on SQuAD using synthetic questions alone, we may need to combine the synthetic data with the human-written data for best performance in the adversarial settings.
+We also note that using only synthetic generated data, we can achieve good performance on \dataset{SQuAD} consistent with the findings of \citet{puri-etal-2020-training}, and outperform the model trained on the human-written SQuAD data on \dataset{BERT} (+0.6\fone{}) and \dataset{RoBERTa} (+6.6\fone{}).
+This is in line with the observations of \citet{bartolo2020beat} suggesting that the distribution of the questions collected using progressively stronger models-in-the-loop is less similar to that of SQuAD.
+It also shows that the generator can successfully identify and reproduce patterns of adversarially-written questions.
+However, the results using synthetic data alone are considerably worse than when training the QA model on human-written adversarial data with, for example, a performance drop of 21.2\fone{} for \dataset{BERT}.
+This suggests that while we can do well on SQuAD using synthetic questions alone, we may need to combine the synthetic data with the human-written data for best performance in the more challenging adversarial settings.